Enumerating finite O-sequences: sub-Fibonacci behavior and growth estimates: Introduction

 \section{Introduction}

-Finite O-sequences are the Hilbert functions of standard graded Artinian $K$-algebras over a field $K$, and their combinatorics is governed by growth conditions (see \cite{Ma,H66}), with extremal behaviour realized by lex-segment ideals.
-Despite this structural description, quantitative problems such as enumerating finite O-sequences of a given multiplicity and analogous questions remain difficult \cite{MC, CG, ES, RR, SL, SZ}.
+Finite O-sequences are the Hilbert functions of standard graded Artinian $K$-algebras over a field~$K$, and their combinatorics is governed by growth conditions (see \cite{Ma,H66}), with extremal behaviour realized by lex-segment ideals.
+Despite this structural description, quantitative problems such as enumerating finite O-sequences of a given multiplicity and analogous questions remain difficult \cite{MC, CG, CLM, ES, RR, SL, SZ}.
 For a positive integer $d$, let $O_d$ denote the number of finite O-sequences of multiplicity~$d$.

 Recently, in \cite{CG} it was shown that the sequence $(O_d)_d$ is sub-Fibonacci, according to an extension of the definition given by P.~C. Fishburn and F.~S. Roberts in \cite{FR}.
-Moreover it is observed that if the sequence $(O_d/O_{d-1})_d$ converges, then its limit is bounded above by the golden ratio.
+Moreover it was observed that every term of the sequence $(O_d/O_{d-1})_d$ with $d\geq 6$ is bounded above by the golden ratio.
 This analysis and an explicit computation of the $A_d$ $O$-sequences of multiplicity $d$ with last non-zero value strictly larger than $1$ also produce an elementary method for computing~$O_d$, giving its values up to $d=60$.
 In addition, an iterative formula for $O_d$ is obtained by exploiting a decomposition of lex-segment ideals introduced by S.~Linusson in \cite{SL}.
 Starting from this iterative formula, in this paper we pursue two complementary directions.